hmrc/crdl-cache/ADDING-CODELISTS.md

 * For a correspondence list, add it to `import-correspondence-lists.correspondence-lists`.

   You will need a `keyProperty` and `valueProperty` which determine the data items in the DPS API response to use as the `key` and `value` of the entry.
-The `valueProperty` would be helpful when there is composite key in the entity definition, for example, if we had two `isprimarykey` fields.
+The `valueProperty` is used when there is a composite key in the entity definition.
+In the NCTS entity definitions, this might be indicated by the presence of `isprimarykey` fields.

   ```hocon
   {